vpelletier/python-libusb1/README.rst

 Deprecate libusb1 module import, which should not be needed since all (?) needed constants were re-bound to usb1 module.

+Move testUSB1 module inside usb1, to eventually only expose usb1 as top-level module.

 .. _CPython: http://www.python.org/

 .. _pypy: http://pypy.org/